Signposts

 they came to be mine.

-kitchen wallpaper design on it.
-On the pattern are small teapots and
+wallpaper design.
+On the pattern are small teapots and oranges.
+The inside

-oranges.
-The inside is white.
-It is a right-handed cup because a design
+is white.
+The cup is a right-handed one because a design becomes visible to

 “The beauty of the house is order, the